On Families of Planar DAGs with Constant Stack Number: Outerplanar DAGs

 \subsection{Single-Source oDAGs}

 Here we consider \df{single-source} (\df{single-sink}) outerplanar DAGs that contain only one source (sink) vertex.
-Notice that single-source graphs can be constructed from an edge by applying two of the operations, \ref{op1} and \ref{op2}.
-To this end, choose an edge incident to the source on the outerface of the graph as the base edge, and observe that applying \ref{op3} would create a predecessor of the source.
+Single-source oDAGs can be constructed from an edge by applying two of the operations, \ref{op1} and \ref{op2}.
+To this end, choose an edge incident to the source on the outerface of the graph as the base edge, and observe that applying \ref{op3} would create a predecessor of the source or an additional source.
 Similarly, single-sink graphs can be constructed by two operations, \ref{op1} and \ref{op3}.

 \wormholeLm{lm-ss-odag-twist} \begin{lemma} Every single-source (single-sink) outerplanar DAG admits an order whose twist size is at most $3$. \end{lemma}